-How to hide files and folders on Mac with Terminal
+How to hide files and folders on Mac using Terminal

 Hidden Folder Visible Mac